openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cerebellarCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cerebellar cortex' is a gray matter of hindbrain.
-It is part of the cerebellum.
+   :definition: Is a gray matter of hindbrain.
+Is part of the cerebellum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002129) ('is_a' and 'relationship')]
    :description: The superficial gray matter of the cerebellum.
-It consists of three main layers, the molecular layer, the Purkinje cell layer and the granule cell layer, and the white matter laminae lying deep to the granule cell layer.
+It consists of three main layers, the molecular layer, the Purkinje cell layer and the granule cell layer. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002129)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101946
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002129#cerebellar-cortex-1
    :name: cerebellar cortex